 It is desirable in some situations to power the transmitters separately in a location remote from the PLC.
-This will work as long as the transmitter supply meets the voltage and current requirements, and that the transmitter and the module supply minus (-) side are connected together.
+This will work as long as the transmitter supply meets the voltage and current requirements, and the transmitter's minus (-) side and the module supply's minus (-) side are connected together.